lizmat/IRC-Client/DESIGN/01-main.md

 # PURPOSE

-The purpose of IRC::Client is to provide serve as a fully-functional IRC client that--unlike programs like HexChat or mIRC--provide a programmatic interface to IRC.
+The purpose of IRC::Client is to serve as a fully-functional IRC client that--unlike programs like HexChat or mIRC--provide a programmatic interface to IRC.
 So, for example, to send a message to a channel, instead of typing a message in a message box and pressing ENTER, a method is called